 bun i @vercel/analytics

-Add the following code to the root layout:
+Add the following to your root layout (app/layout.tsx):

 import { Analytics } from "@vercel/analytics/next";